osghaffar/osghaffar.github.io/CGSPosts/computationaltheoryofmind.md

 $\longrightarrow$ We don't want to say that functionalism and computationalism are one and the same thing (something the cognitive scientist and philosopher Jerry Fodor expressed concern about), but merely to draw the connections and similarities between the two.
 Functionalism is a good way to understand how the abstractions of computational processes can be applied to the mind.

 ### The Computational Theory of Mind: Classicalism
-So, following this, human thought could be seen as a computational process -- one that involved symbol manipulation, just like what a Turing machine would do.
+So, following this, human cognition could be seen as a computational or algorithmic process -- it seems to take some input and produce some output, with clearly defined instructions in between.

 In 1961, Allen Newell and Herbert Simon posited the "General Problem Solver" (GPS).
 This was an attempt at trying to reproduce the process of "thinking" in computational form.
 For example, they had a person think out loud as they went about solving a particular logic problem, like reversing a logical expression.

 Say we want to solve a simple math problem: $ 2x = 4$.
 First, we isolate the variable and then perform the same operation to the other side of the equation -- divide by 2 -- which yields us our answer.

 <pre style="font-family: times, serif; font-size:13pt; text-align: left; line-height: 1.5;">
-            <strong>1:</strong> Start with a few primitives: the number 1, the rules of division and addition
+            <strong>1:</strong> Start with a few symbols: the number 1, the rules of division and addition
             <strong>2:</strong> Set up our equation: 2<i>x</i> = 4.
                       - where 2 is (1 + 1), and 4 is, of course, (2 + 2) or, (1 + 1 + 1 + 1).
             <strong>3:</strong> Isolate the variable by dividing 2, and divide the other side by 2.
             <strong>4:</strong> Arrive at our correct answer of <i>x</i> = 2.
 </pre>

-By doing this, human thinking just <i>is</i> a type of symbol manipulation, which led Newell and Simon to state outright:
+By doing this, human thinking just <i>is</i> a type of symbol manipulation: symbols are that which represent information, rules are the process by which those symbols are manipulated.
+This led Newell and Simon to state outright:

 <blockquote>
     We can postulate that the processes going on inside the subject’s skin – involving sensory organs, neural tissue, and muscular movements controlled by the neural signals – are also symbol-manipulating processes; that is, patterns in various encodings can be detected, recorded, transmitted, stored, copied, and so on, by the mechanisms of this system.<sup><a href="#footnote5">[5]</a></sup>